News

 Facilities for students include fashion studios, film suites and a dark room.

-This academy opened in 2013 and offers a range of A Level and BTEC courses.
-They include art, design and technology, digital media, drama and theatre studies, film studies, music performance, music technology and photography.
+Courses include art, design and technology, digital media, drama and theatre studies, film studies, music performance, music technology, photography and textiles.

 Digitech Studio School